htrap1211/url-phishing-detector/README.md

 ## 📧 Contact

-Built by [Your Name] as a portfolio project demonstrating full-stack ML engineering.
+Built by Parth Rathi as a portfolio project demonstrating full-stack ML engineering.

 ## 🙏 Acknowledgments